erinxocon/requests-xml/_sources/index.rst.txt

     :target: https://opensource.org/licenses/MIT

-This library intends to make parsing XML as simple and intuitive as possible.
-It is related to the amazing `requests-html <http://html.python-requests.org/>`_ and has much of the same experience, just with some more support for pure XML!
+This library intends to make parsing XML as simple and intuitive as possible.  **Requests-XML** is related to the amazing `Requests-HTML <http://html.python-requests.org/>`_ and delivers the same quality of user experience — with support for our beloved XML documents.

 When using this library you automatically get:

 - *XPath Selectors*, for the *brave* at heart.
 - *Simple Search/Find* for the *faint* at heart.
-- XML to JSON conversion thanks to `xmljson <https://github.com/sanand0/xmljson/>`_
+- XML to JSON conversion thanks to `xmljson <https://github.com/sanand0/xmljson/>`_.
 - Mocked user-agent (like a real web browser).
 - Connection–pooling and cookie persistence.
 - The Requests experience you know and love, with magical XML parsing abilities.